dinosoupy/reorder-prediction/README.md

 * `"prior"`: orders prior to that users most recent order (~3.2m orders)
 * `"train"`: training data (~131k orders)

-I've gone in depth in the data exploration notebook <INSERT LINK>
+I've gone in depth in the [data exploration notebook](notebooks/0.3-dinosoupy-data-exploration.ipynb)

 ## Objective function
 I've used mean F1 score as the evaluation metric.
-More details are in the performance-analysis notebook <INSERT LINK>